Kusumkumari Das

-Kusumkumari Das (1875–1948) was a Bengali poet, writer and social activist.
-She is known as a poet and mother of Jibanananda Das, the eminent poet of modern Bengali literature and also served as the secretary of Barisal Women Society.
+Kusumkumari Das (Note: /bn/.) (/bn/; 1875–1948) was a Bengali poet, writer and social activist.
+She is known as a poet and the mother of Jibanananda Das, the eminent poet of modern Bengali literature and also served as the secretary of Barisal Women Society.

 Biography

 She was educated at Calcutta Bethune School.
 At the age of 19, she was married to Satyananda Das in 1894 and bore him two sons (Jibanananda Das and Ashokananda Das) and a daughter (Sucharita Das).

 She inherited the habit of writing from her father, Chandranath Das.
 Her father used to write light verses.
 She published poems in several magazines, among them were Mukul, Brahmabadi and Pravasii.
 She used to keep journals regularly.
 But most of them could not found because they were either lost or damaged by herself.
 Her famous poem is "Adarsha Chele", in English, "the Exemplary Boy" or "the Ideal Boy".
 The first two lines of this poem gained legendary status: